fpgmaas/pyatlas/PLAN.md

 ## Overview

-Convert the PyPI Galaxy frontend from 3D visualization to a 2D scatter plot using Three.js in orthographic mode, matching the Python Plotly implementation while maintaining the existing React/Three.js infrastructure.
+Convert the PyAtlas frontend from 3D visualization to a 2D scatter plot using Three.js in orthographic mode, matching the Python Plotly implementation while maintaining the existing React/Three.js infrastructure.

 ## Key Requirements